TomasCruz/go-service-template/README.md

 ### /health/
 displays service health status

-#### Return codes:
+#### Response codes and content:
-- OK (200) if service is working as expected
+- NoContent (204) if service is working as expected
-- InternalServerError (500) in case of general errors
+- InternalServerError (500) in case of general errors, JSON body containing errorMessage

 ### /hello/
 saying hello to the user, using a name passed as input.
-If name is "*", request fails with InternalServerError.
+If name is "*", request fails with NotAcceptable.
+If name is not a valid UTF-8 string, request fails with UnprocessableEntity.
 If there is no input, response message is "hello world"

 #### input
 path variable containing the username

-#### Return codes:
+#### Response codes and content:
-- OK (200) for successfuly saying hello
+- OK (200) for successfuly saying hello, JSON body containing message
+- NotAcceptable (406) for unacceptable input, JSON body containing errorMessage
+- UnprocessableEntity (422) for invalid input, JSON body containing errorMessage
-- InternalServerError (500) in case of general errors
+- InternalServerError (500) in case of general errors, JSON body containing errorMessage

 ## Build
 From terminal, run 'source ./env' then 'make'